LLNL/CAP/README.md

 as the task with '[build_type]' being the type of project being built.
 If '['build_type]' is not passed, it will be automatically detected.
 Makes the following assumptions:

   - The '--task' passed was 'project' or 'project-[build_type]', or was automatically determined to be one of those.
 If '[build_type]' is not present, then the project build type will be automatically detected.
 See 'Languages and File Types' subsections for info on tabular file types
   - The '--input_path' points to a directory containing all the files required for the project to be built
   - There exists a special file within this directory that will determine how things are CAP-ed.
     This file can be:

     1. 'CAP.json': a file special to CAP.
 It should be in JSON format.
 The object should be a dictionary, and it can have the following keys/values:

       * 'only_cap': a string or list of string filenames relative to this directory for the file/files that should be CAP-ed in this project.
 This is useful for times when there needs to be multiple files in the same directory as the main CAP file while compiling/analyzing (EG: header files when compiling, shared libraries when analyzing with rose, etc.).
 Files should only be either source code or binary files, not tabular files or project directories.
 Files should be auto-detectable

       NOTE: dictionary keys will be searched for in the above order.
 If there are multiple conflicting keys, the first one found in the order is what will be used

     NOTE: files will be searched for in the above order.
-If there are multiple conflicting files, the first one found is what will be used
+If there are multiple conflicting files the first one found is what will be used

 #### Miscellaneous Folders/Files